Harishpatil0172/Machine-Learning-Algorithms/README.md

 We run an experiment called experiment 1 which uses the first fold as a holdout set, and everything else as training data.
 This gives us a measure of model quality based on a 20% holdout set, much as we got from using the simple train-test split.
 We then run a second experiment, where we hold out data from the second fold (using everything except the 2nd fold for training the model.)
 This gives us a second estimate of model quality.
 We repeat this process, using every fold once as the holdout.
 Putting this together, 100% of the data is used as a holdout at some point.
 Returning to our example above from train-test split, if we have 5000 rows of data, we end up with a measure of model quality based on 5000 rows of holdout (even if we don't use all 5000 rows simultaneously.

+# 5. Logistic Regression
+Logistic regression is a classification algorithm that predicts the probability of an outcome that can only have two values (i.e. a dichotomy).
+A logistic regression produces a logistic curve, which is limited to values between 0 and 1.
+Logistic regression models the probability that each input belongs to a particular category.
+Logistic regression is an excellent tool to know for classification problems, which are problems where the output value that we wish to predict only takes on only a small number of discrete values.
+Here we'll focus on the binary classification problem, where the output can take on only two distinct classes.